 New Orleans is a city full of rich Catholic history, which means that Easter is an especially popular holiday.
 Take a look at ways to enjoy Easter in New Orleans, with a special emphasis on the French Quarter (it’s the neighborhood where our hotel, Bienville House, resides!).

-In addition to a daily eggs benedict menu and morning cocktails, our sister hotel’s restaurant, Criollo, also offers a special Easter brunch.
+With their daily eggs benedict menu and morning cocktails from The Carousel Bar & Lounge, our sister hotel’s restaurant, Criollo, is a perfect destination for Easter brunch.
 Guests can choose from several gourmet appetizers, mains, and dessert to create an unforgettable Easter memory.

 Book Your Trip To New Orleans Today!